cloud4rpi/docs/docs/faq.md

 # Insecure platform warning

-You need to have Python version 2.7.9 or higher installed if you get the `InsecurePlatformWarning: A true SSLContext object is not available...` error.
+You need to have Python version 2.7.9 or higher installed to avoid getting the `InsecurePlatformWarning: A true SSLContext object is not available...` error.
 Check your current Python version using the following command:

 ```sh
 python --version